bubroz/place2polygon/README.md

 A tool for extracting location mentions from text and finding their precise polygon boundaries using OpenStreetMap data, with an initial focus on United States locations.

+## Development

+This project was developed 100% with Claude-3.7-Sonnet in Cursor, demonstrating the capabilities of AI pair programming for geospatial application development.

 ## Features

 - Extract location mentions from text using spaCy NER